 - Potassium: 70mg

 When we originally did this review a couple years ago, Quest Protein Powder was relatively new and there were not too many user reviews available.
 Now that it has been out for a couple years and received a lot of feedback, we decided to add this section.
 Let’s examine the 5,000 Quest Protein Powder reviews that have been submitted on Amazon…

 It received an average rating of 4.3 out of 5 stars across 5,000+ reviews, which is very good.
 Additionally, 69% of users rated it 5 strs in their reviews, which is a pretty impressive mark.
 I can understand why people like this stuff…it’s cheap, it tastes good, and it’s easy to use.

 However, despite the information we found in the Quest Protein Powder reviews, I stand by my position that it is NOT an elite protein powder based these simple facts: it does not contain whey protein hydrolysate, it only offers 20 G of protein per serving (5 less than industry standard), and it only offers 24 servings per jar (6 less than industry standard).

 - High sodium

 - Low amount of protein

 Overall, Quest Protein Powder had a really good taste for its surprisingly low number of calories and cholesterol.
-However, it contains a pretty excess amount of sodium and no additional BCAA’s to amplify your recovery time and prolong your workouts.
-For the best protein shakes on the market, check out our Top 10 Best Protein Drinks.
+However, it contains a pretty excess amount of sodium, no additional BCAA’s to amplify your recovery time, a small amount of protein per serving, only 24 servings per jar, and zero whey protein hydrolysate.
+To find out about some protein supplements that blow this one out of the water, check out our Protein Powders category above!